Vrederust Farm in Uithof Polder in The Hague

 Noorthey Farm on Noortheylaan in Veur

 In 1824, Cornelis van Bohemen (1781-1864) buys this farm from an aunt of his wife.
 In 1841, a property exchange takes place.
-Thereby Cornelis acquires the nearby farm named Vliet and Wegen, located in Voorschoten, right opposite Duivenvoorde Castle.
+Thereby Cornelis acquires the farm Vliet and Wegen, located in Voorschoten, right opposite Duivenvoorde Castle.
 Nevertheless Cornelis stays on the Noorthey farm, but as tenant.

 In 1907 Noorthey farm is auctioned.
 The property returnes then to the Van Bohemen’s.

 The farm is no longer operational.
 Shortly after 2000, the house and the dairy barn behind it are restorated.
 Thereby a splitting up into two residential units takes place.
 The family member owning the farm nowadays lives in the former dairy barn.

 Akkerlust Farm in Damhouder Polder in Stompwijk

 Akkerlust farm originates from the former country-seat Akerlust.
 In the top of the façade, the year 1765 is shown.
 In that year the Damhouder Polder is reclaimed.

 In 1836 Petrus Paulus van Bohemen (1810-1891) rents Akkerlust.
 He comes from the above-mentioned Noorthey farm.
 His grandson Piet succeeds in buying the farm in 1921 from the then owner Antoinette Marie Louise Victoire Ghilaine Countess of Drift de Borchvliet, wife of Albert Guillaume Florent Marie Jospeh Count Limburg Stirum.

 The farm is still in full operation.
 In 2015, a new dairy barn is built, housing almost 200 cows.
 At the same time, a son enters as successor.
 Akkerlust is therefore record holder in the matter of duration that the family Van Bohe(e)men is farming at the same location.

 The old dairy barns have been converted into hotel rooms and apartments (a total of 8 units).
 That is why the farm is named now Hotelboerderij Akkerlust.
 Furthermore, Akkerlust is a educational farm.
 Every year, two classes of neighboring primary schools get the opportunity to work on the farm at least twenty weeks during an afternoon.